 For a given space, there are many choices of filtrations (sequences of nested subspaces).
 In this paper the filtrations we work with are the (super) level sets of functions.
 Specifically, let $f:\R^d\to\R$ and let $D_L$ be a level set of $f$.
 As the level $L$ is decreased from $\infty$ to $-\infty$ the sets $D_L$ grow, and in this process components and cycles are created and destroyed.
 We denote by $\PH_*(f)$ the persistent homology for this process.

 To show later that we can recover the persistent homology structure, we will need a notion of distance between the persistent homology of two different filtrations.
-If $\cX$ is a filtration, the \emph{$k$-th persistence diagram} of $\cX$, denoted by $\Dgm_k(\cX)$ is the set of all pairs $(b,d)$ of birth-death times of features in $\PH_k(\cX)$.
-The bottleneck distance between the persistent homology of the filtrations $\cX,\cY$ is defined as
+If $\cX$ is a filtration, the \emph{$k$th persistence diagram} of $\cX$, denoted by $\Dgm_k(\cX)$ is the set of all pairs $(b,d)$ of birth--death times of features in $\PH_k(\cX)$.
+The bottleneck distance between the persistent homology of the two filtrations $\cX$ and $\cY$ is defined as

-The set $\Gamma$ consists of all the bijections $\gamma:{\Dgm_k(\cX)\cup \Diag}\to {\Dgm_k(\cY)\cup \Diag}$, where $\Diag = \set{(x,x) : x\in \R}\subset \R^2$ is the diagonal line, and $\norm{\cdot}_\infty$ is the sup-norm in $\R^2$.
+The set $\Gamma$ consists of all the bijections $\gamma:{\Dgm_k(\cX )\cup\Diag}\to{\Dgm_k(\cY)\cup\Diag}$, where $\Diag= \{(x,x): x\in\R \}\subset\R^2$ is the diagonal line, and $\llVert \cdot\rrVert _\infty$ is the sup-norm in $\R^2$.
 In other words, we are looking for a matching between the points in $\Dgm_k(\cX)$ and $\Dgm_k(\cY)$ that requires the minimal translations of birth and death times.
 We add the diagonal to each diagram for two reasons.
-Firstly, we want to be able to consider diagrams with different numbers of features, and secondly, we want to allow deleting points from a diagram (by matching them to the diagonal) rather than forcing them to match.
+First, we want to be able to consider diagrams with different numbers of features, and second, we want to allow deleting points from a diagram (by matching them to the diagonal) rather than forcing them to match.

 To conclude this section, we note that the zeroth persistent homology, $\PH_0$, is closely related to hierarchical clustering as the following example will illustrate.
-Let $\cP\subset \R^d$ be a finite set of points in Euclidean space.
-We define the distance function from the set $d_{\cP}:\R^d \to \R$ as
+Let $\cP\subset\R^d$ be a finite set of points in Euclidean space.
+We define the distance function from the set $d_{\cP}:\R^d \to\R$ as

-In this case computing the $0$-th persistent homology for the sub level set filtration of $d_\cP$ is very simple.
+In this case, computing the $0$th persistent homology for the sub level set filtration of $d_\cP$ is very simple.
 We start at level $0$ with just the finite set $\cP$, and as we increase the level we merge connected components according to the distances between points in $\cP$.
-The bottom of Figure \ref{fig:dendro} is the barcode generated by such a process, the top figure is the dendrogram generated by the same set of points.
+The bottom of Figure~\ref{fig:dendro} is the barcode generated by such a process, the top figure is the dendrogram generated by the same set of points.
 One can observe that the end points of the bars in the barcode are the nodes in the dendrogram.